5 project management tips for clinical trials

 5. Monitor and analyze your results.

-Once the trial is over, take time to review the experience before you move on to your next project.
-Is there anything you would do differently?
-Solicit feedback from others on your team, too.
-Consider having a "post-mortem" meeting and open the floor to suggestions on how to improve the process for your next project.
+Throughout the project, monitor results and look for inefficiencies that crop up early on.
+Then, once the trial is over, review the experience before the next project begins.
+Is there anything that could be done differently?
+Solicit feedback from others on the team, and consider having a "post-mortem" meeting to open the floor to suggestions on improving the process for your next project.

 Looking for help on the patient recruitment piece of your project plan?
 Download our clinical trial recruitment template to get organized and start your plan on the right foot.